 Early Life

 Dieter Schwarz was born on September 24, 1939, in Heilbronn, Germany.
-His father, Josef Schwarz, was a businessman who co-founded the Lidl & Schwarz KG trading company.
-Dieter grew up in post-war Germany, which shaped his values of perseverance, humility, and financial prudence.
-After completing his secondary education, he pursued a commercial apprenticeship at his father's company.
+He is the owner of the Schwarz-Gruppe.
+His father, Josef Schwarz, was a businessman and co-founded the Lidl & Schwarz KG trading company.
+Growing up in post-war Germany, Schwarz witnessed the hardships of rebuilding a nation.
+This environment shaped his values of perseverance, humility, and financial prudence, which later became the foundation of his business empire.
+He pursued a commercial apprenticeship at his father's company between 1958 and 1960.

 Rise to Success